-The User Datagram Protocol is an IETF standard transport layer protocol that runs on the IP layer of the TCP/IP stack.
+UDP is an IETF standard transport layer protocol that runs on the IP layer of the TCP/IP stack.
 It is defined by RFC 768 as a protocol for sending messages to application programs with a minimum of protocol mechanisms.
 The RFC also mentions the inherent unreliable nature of the UDP protocol-it is transaction-oriented but datagram delivery is not guaranteed.
 Therefore, UDP applications transfer data between a client and server without any acknowledgement of the communication.
 In such a case, user-applications must ensure that messages are sent and received reliably by using an error recovery method.
 Thus UDP provides a connection-less method that is fast but inherently less reliable than data transfer over TCP sockets.
-However data bytes can be easily exchanged between networked nodes.
-Some of the applications that use UDP by default are Ping, SNMP, and DNS.
+However, for some requirements, UDP proves to be a boon, because data bytes can be easily exchanged between networked nodes.

+Some of the applications that use UDP by default are Ping, SNMP and DNS.
 Because the time required for transferring data via UDP is less, transport of audio and video data streams over UDP in embedded systems is gaining popularity.